Bread That is Dairy-Free: A Guide to Delicious Alternatives

 Storing for Freshness

 Maximizing the shelf life of dairy-free bread starts with proper storage.
 If you plan to consume the bread within a few days, storing it in a cool, dry place will maintain its freshness.
-Ensure the bag is sealed tightly to avoid exposure to air, which can accelerate staleness.
+To prevent your bread from going stale quickly, seal the bag tightly to minimize exposure to air.

 For longer storage, freezing is my go-to method.
 I recommend slicing the bread before freezing, so you can easily take out and toast individual slices as needed.
 Most dairy-free breads freeze well for up to three months.
 Preservatives might not be as prevalent in dairy-free or gluten-free options, so timely consumption or freezing is essential to prevent spoilage.
 The Taste of Kosher’s dairy-free bread guide suggests observing how your bread reacts to freezing, as results may vary slightly by brand.